UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/service/MicoStatusService.rst

 .. java:method:: public MicoServiceStatusResponseDTO getServiceInstanceStatus(MicoServiceDeploymentInfo serviceDeploymentInfo)
    :outertype: MicoStatusService

-   Get status information for a single \ :java:ref:`MicoServiceDeploymentInfo`\ : # available replicas, # requested replicas, pod metrics (CPU load, memory usage).
+   Get status information for a single \ :java:ref:`MicoServiceDeploymentInfo`\  if it is deployed: # available replicas, # requested replicas, pod metrics (CPU load, memory usage).

    :param serviceDeploymentInfo: the \ :java:ref:`MicoServiceDeploymentInfo`\ .
    :return: the \ :java:ref:`MicoServiceStatusResponseDTO`\  which contains status information for a specific instance of a \ :java:ref:`MicoService`\ .